Emily Oster

 3 min Read

-My almost-2-year-old finally had his appointment for a flu shot this morning (after rescheduling five times over the past two months due to varying sicknesses).
-At the appointment, my husband called me, saying my son coughed (he had RSV two weeks ago) and we need to reschedule yet again.
-My question is, what are the risk tradeoffs between vaccinating a child who might still be recovering from a previous illness (can it actually make his recovery worse?) versus just going through with it to help to protect them from a possibly worse future illness?
+My almost-2-year-old finally had his appointment for a flu shot this morning (after rescheduling five times over the past two months due to various sicknesses).
+At the appointment, my husband called me, saying my son coughed (he had RSV two weeks ago) and we needed to reschedule yet again.
+My question is, what are the risk tradeoffs between vaccinating a child who might still be recovering from a previous illness (can it actually make his recovery worse?) versus just going through with it to help protect them from a possibly worse future illness?
 As we’ve gotten into this season, we literally can’t seem to find a day where my kid isn’t sick to get him vaccinated, and I’m starting to worry that waiting is not the right call.

 —Wanting to get vaxxed